Magnificent Monarchs in Mississippi

 * You can help save the Monarch!

 Monarch butterflies undergo four life history stages: Egg, larva (caterpillar), pupa (chrysalis), and adult (butterfly).
 Monarchs travel through Mississippi twice per year.
 Look for Monarchs from late March to mid-May and from mid-August through October.

 Report your sightings on the Journey North Website!

 Roadsides are critical habitats for migrating butterflies because they act as habitat corridors along the migration route.
 Roadsides offer vast stretches of open habitat for milkweed and other wildflowers to grow.
 Butterflies and other pollinating insects can utilize these habitats for refuge and nourishment.

 Mississippi is a key part of the Monarch migration every year.
 Monarch butterflies migrate from Canada to Mexico and back.
 That's an incredible journey!
 Along their route, Monarchs depend on milkweed as a food source for caterpillars.
 Mississippi's highways are home to several species of milkweed.
 The most common species is green milkweed.

 * Plan mowing schedules around the critical period for Monarchs.

-* Plant native milkweed species along roadsides and yards.
+* Plant native milkweed species.